Data-Driven Lab: Senior Designer to Product Owner

 Result

-Over eighteen months, a technically and functionally lagging product turned into a fully operational one — with a mobile app, a rebuilt web dashboard, working back-office systems, and aligned communications between business, product, marketing, analytics, and the Indonesian office.
+Over eighteen months, a technically and functionally lagging product turned into a fully operational one — a mobile app, a rebuilt web dashboard, working back-office systems, and aligned communications across business, product, marketing, analytics, and the local office.

 The goal I took the role for was to get the product ready to scale.
-The business had deliberately held back on marketing spend while the product wasn't ready; once it was, the time came to scale.
-A team of twelve wasn't the right shape for it anymore.
+The business had deliberately held back marketing spend while the product wasn't ready; once it was, the time came to scale — and a team of twelve was no longer the right shape for it.
 Each major flow — onboarding, KYC, billing, deposits and withdrawals — was handed to a dedicated specialised team.
-Management decentralised, and the Product Owner role on this particular product was no longer needed in the form I held it.
+Management decentralised, and the Product Owner role in the form I held it was no longer needed.

 I handed over the targets and went back into design — this time as a Lead Designer, working across the company's other products, mentoring and growing the designers around me.